heyjianjing/linear_algebra/README.md

 * Lectures from Prof. Stephen Boyd (Stanford)

 `la_01`
-* Intepretations of matrix-vector multiplication as transformation and translation
+* Matrix-vector multiplication interpreted as transformation and translation
 * Change of basis based on two interpretations

 `la_02`